 10. Tap Your Toes at a Riverdance Live Show

 If you’ve never heard of Michael Flatley, you’re in for a glorious surprise.
-And if you’re familiar with the incredible Riverdance, then you know that seeing it live is one of the top things to do in Ireland.
+And if you’re familiar with the incredible Riverdance, then you know that seeing it live is one of the top things to do in Ireland and something to add to your 6 day trip around Ireland.

 Book a show in Dublin and witness the stunning performance of traditional Irish music and dance.
 The show has been going for twenty-five years and has become more phenomenal by the year, so you’ll want to include this when looking for what not to miss in Ireland.